Moonbase59/autocue/README.md

 With AzuraCast, you’ll need to change the auto-generated Liquidsoap Configuration to handle my `autocue2:` protocol.
 This can be done by installing @RM-FM’s [`ls-config-replace`](https://github.com/RM-FM/ls-config-replace) plugin, and copying over the `ls-config-replace/liq/10_audodj_next_song_add_autocue` folder into your `/var/azuracast/plugins/ls-config-replace/liq` folder after installing the plugin.

+If you wish to disable AzuraCast’s built-in `liq_amplify` handling and rather use your tagged ReplayGain data, also copy over the `12_remove_amplify` folder.

 Then copy-paste the contents of the `autocue2.liq` file into the second input box in your station’s Liquidsoap Config.

 If you want to enable skipping silence _within tracks_, add the following line at the end of this input box: